History of Jordan: Politics

 Jordan's gradual institution of political and civil liberty has continued, but the slow pace of reform has led to increasing discontent.
-Following the death of a youth in custody, riots erupted in the southern town of Maan in January 2002, the worst public disturbances in more than three years.
+Following the death of a youth in custody, riots erupted in the southern town of Ma'an in January 2002, the worst public disturbances in more than three years.

 The first parliamentary elections under King Abdullah II were held in June 2003.
 Independent candidates loyal to the king won two-thirds of the seats.
 A new cabinet was appointed in October 2003 following the resignation of Prime Minister Ali Abu al-Ragheb.
 Faisal al-Fayez was appointed prime minister.
 The king also appointed three female ministers.
 However, in April 2005, amid reports of the king's dissatisfaction with the slow pace of reforms, the government resigned and a new cabinet was sworn in, led by Prime Minister Adnan Badran.

 The first local elections since 1999 were held in July 2007.
 The main opposition party, the Islamist Action Front, withdrew after accusing the government of vote-rigging.
 The parliamentary elections of November 2007 strengthened the position of tribal leaders and other pro-government candidates.
 Support for the opposition Islamic Action Front declined.
 Political moderate Nader Dahabi was appointed prime minister.

 In November 2009, the King once more dissolved parliament halfway through its four-year term.
 The following month, he appointed a new premier to push through economic reform.
 A new electoral law was introduced May 2010, but pro-reform campaigners said it did little to make the system more representational.
 The parliamentary elections of November 2010 were boycotted by the opposition Islamic Action Front.
 Riots broke out after it was announced that pro-government candidates had won a sweeping victory.